 The organization Jokokan can now really go through the martial arts system Yashin Mon Yakami no Taijutsu, and the basic Yakami-ryu martial arts system; Yakami-ryu Gensei Karate-do,

-finally offer the missing logical step" in the Yakami-ryu rocket with a highly structured and well-planned "toolbox" with room for everyone, according to the individual member's wishes, motivation and life cycle.
+finally offering the missing logical step in the Yakami-ryu rocket with a highly structured and well-organized "toolbox" with room for everyone, depending on the individual member's wishes, motivation and life cycle.

 Article 5 of 5